 These are questions to determine whether or not the treatment center can provide support for your family and to understand whether your family may be involved in your therapy.

-- Does the treatment center offer any support services or programs for patients’ families?
+- Does the treatment center offer any support services for patients’ families, such as family programs?

 - Will your family and friends be able to contact or visit you during residential programs?